mikewest/http-state-tokens/draft-west-http-state-tokens.md

 This document describes a mechanism which allows HTTP servers to maintain stateful sessions with HTTP user agents.
-It aims to address some of the security and privacy considerations which have been identified in existing state management mechanims, providing developers with a well-lit path towards our current understanding of best practice.
+It aims to address some of the security and privacy considerations which have been identified in existing state management mechanisms, providing developers with a well-lit path towards our current understanding of best practice.

 --- middle